williamholland/vmdebootstrap/doc/overview.rst

 output will be sent to any log files either.

-To use the image, you probably want to create a virtual machine using your preferred virtualization technology, such as file:`kvm` or file:`qemu`.
+To use the image, you probably want to create a virtual machine using your preferred virtualization technology, such as :file:`kvm` or :file:`qemu`.
 Configure the virtual machine to use the image you've created.
 Then start the virtual machine and log into it via its console to configure it.
 The image has an empty root password and will not have networking configured by default.
 Set the root password before you